JerimiahOfficial/ArchPack/README.md

 # ArchPack
 This is a script to install all the software I need on a new arch system.
 This script is to be ran after a fresh install on an Archlinux system.

-This script will install the following software:
+## Packages
+### Pacman:
-- Bitwarden
+- bitwarden
-- Discord
+- discord
 - git
-- github-desktop
+- lib32-nvidia-utils
-- openrgb
+- nvidia-utils
 - p7zip
-- proton
-- Spotify
-- Steam
+- steam
 - ufw

+### Yay:
+- github-desktop
+- librewolf-bin
-- vscode
+- spotify
-- wine-stable
+- visual-studio-code-bin

+## Command to run it

-Command to run the script from the terminal:
+This is the command to run the script from your terminal:
 `bash <(curl -s https://raw.githubusercontent.com/JerimiahOfficial/ArchPack/main/Install.sh)`